sindresorhus/sindresorhus.github.com/data/apps/dato.md

 #### How can I hide the Dato clock when doing a specific task or at a certain time of the day?

-This is a perfect use-case for the built-in Shortcuts app.
+This is a perfect use case for the built-in Shortcuts app.
 You can use the `Quit App` and `Open App` actions to quit and relaunch Dato whenever needed.
 For example, you could create a focus shortcut that quits Dato, plays some music, turns off notifications, etc.

-To hide the Dato clock at certain time of the day, you need the [Shortery app](https://apps.apple.com/no/app/shortery/id1594183810?mt=12).
+To hide the Dato clock at a certain time of the day, you need the [Shortery app](https://apps.apple.com/no/app/shortery/id1594183810?mt=12).
 The Shortery app is only a temporary requirement.
 It's almost certain that Apple will introduce automation for Shortcuts in macOS 13.

 #### Can I change the background color of Dato?

 No, but you can make it white/black by turning off the “Vibrancy” setting.

-#### How can I export, import, sync, or backup the settings?
+#### How can I export, import, sync, or back up the settings?

 [See this guide.](https://github.com/sindresorhus/guides/blob/main/backup-app-settings.md)